phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 template = "second-edition/page.html"
 +++

 In this post we create a minimal 64-bit Rust kernel for the x86 architecture.
-We built upon the [freestanding Rust binary] from the previous post to create a bootable disk image, that prints something to the screen.
+We build upon the [freestanding Rust binary] from the previous post to create a bootable disk image, that prints something to the screen.

 [freestanding Rust binary]: ./second-edition/posts/01-freestanding-rust-binary/index.md